Mrsenior12/GitLab-Integration/README.md

 ## To Do list
 - [ ] GitLab:
     - [ ] Enable GitLab Container Registry
-    - [ ] Enable metrics for Cadvisor
+    - [ X ] Enable metrics for Cadvisor
-    - [ ] Enable metrics for Node Exporter
+    - [ X ] Enable metrics for Node Exporter
     - [ ] GitLab sample project to verify if CI/CD runs properly
 - [ ] GitLab Runner:
     - [ ] Create Runner for docker